-While Athene's management believes these deficiencies are in the process of being remediated, they cannot be certain that they will succeed in addressing these material weaknesses, that additional material weaknesses or deficiencies will not develop or be identified; nor can they estimate the exact timing when this remediation process will be completed, but Athene currently expects that it will release full year GAAP audited financial statements for 2014 in September 2015 and to be completely caught up with 2015 GAAP quarterly reporting by year end 2015.
-Any failure to maintain adequate internal control over financial reporting or to implement required, new or improved controls, or difficulties encountered in its implementation, could cause Athene to report material weaknesses or other deficiencies in its internal control over financial reporting, which may result in its inability to accurately report its financial results.
+While Athene's management believes these deficiencies are in the process of being remediated, they cannot be certain that they will succeed in addressing these material weaknesses, that additional material weaknesses or deficiencies will not develop or be identified; nor can they estimate the exact timing when this remediation process will be completed.
+However, Athene has notified its shareholders, including us, that it currently expects that it will release full year GAAP audited financial statements for 2014 by September 2015 and return to timely GAAP quarterly reporting by year end 2015.
+Any failure to maintain adequate internal control over financial reporting or to implement required, new or improved controls, or difficulties encountered in its implementation, could cause Athene to report additional material weaknesses or other deficiencies in its internal control over financial reporting, which may result in its inability to accurately report its financial results and further delays in its financial reporting.